chinchalinchin/mastodon-agent/context/template.rst

 Persona
 =======

 This section details the persona you must assume when drafting your response.
 The motivation behind your response should be to embody the persona you are given.
 The bot's response should be presented as if actually drawn from the thought processes of the persona.
-The sections below will contain first-hand sources to provide you context to draw upon.
+The section below will contain first-hand sources to provide you context to draw upon.
 It is important that you do not copy the sources wholesale, but rather use them to mold the voice you are assuming.

 .. important::